 Clients describe me as a warm and dynamic counsellor who is helpful both for people new to counselling and those who have had counselling in the past.
 My nature is curious, non-judgmental and compassionate and my counselling practice reflects my core values of respect, integrity and kindness.
-I believe that counselling is not only a place to explore your personal struggles, but also a place to feel supported as you celebrate and enjoy personal growth and success.
+I believe that counselling should be a place for you to explore your personal struggles and feel supported as you enjoy personal growth and success.

 I first developed an interest in counselling and psychotherapy in my late teens but, like many people who come to this profession, I had a varied career path before starting my counselling training in my late 30s.
 I lived in Scotland and London before returning to the North East and, now in my 40s, I bring knowledge and experience from rich life experiences and past careers in the media, charity sector and in the NHS.
 I draw from these as a counsellor but I use my professional training and experience to ensure that your therapy is focussed entirely on you.